MA & PhD Program Student Opportunities and Support

 Technical Communication Advisory Board

-A unique feature of the RSTC program is the opportunity to work with the Department of Writing Studies’ Technical Communication Advisory Board (TCAB).
+A unique feature of the WRTC program is the opportunity to work with the Department of Writing Studies’ Technical Communication Advisory Board (TCAB).
 Students learn from technical communication industry leaders through webinars, a mentor program, internships and networking opportunities, and more.
 TCAB members also provide critical program and curricular feedback so that we can better bridge the gaps between industry and academia.

 Student Development Hub